trust-mfn-berlin/animals-as-objects/vault/story.history-of-the-zoological-teaching-collection.md

 <figcaption>

 _In the “Inventory of Specimens Chap.
 V(2)” there is an announcement about the reinventory and a note about the bombing on 22 and 22 November 1943.
-(Zoological Teaching Collection.
+(Zoological Teaching Collection/HU Berlin.
 All rights reserved.)_

 </figcaption>